Flow is transcribing in the wrong language

 I only have one language selected and Flow is still getting it wrong

-If you've narrowed it down to a single language and Flow still transcribes incorrectly, the cause is usually audio-related: background noise, a low-quality microphone, or a Bluetooth headset with poor recording quality.
+If you've narrowed it down to a single language and Flow still transcribes incorrectly, the cause is usually audio-related: background noise, a low-quality microphone, or a headset with poor recording quality.
 Try a different microphone and dictate in a quiet space.
 If the problem persists, report it from within the app so the team can investigate.

 Still stuck?